Always something to do for the holidays or rainy day?

 That may be true to an extent, newborns often have to wake up to eat and there's little you can do about that.

 However, a swing can be an important part of teaching a baby to sleep.
-Sleeping is a skill, just like crawling and eating, and it's okay to teach these things to our babies.
+Sleeping is a skill, just like to crawl and food, and it's fine to teach these things to our babies.

 Placing a baby in the swing when they are tired but awake can help them drift off to dreamland on their own.
 However, beware of using this as this can create a bad habit which we'll talk about later.